bryancheny/sudokuincpp/README.md

-# sudokuincpp
+# terminaltyping

-Command line Sudoku!
-Use arrow keys to move between cells, numbers to fill in the digits.
-As easy as it can get
+Command line typing game!
+Check your WPM and CPM typing scores in a flash!